FDio/csit/docs/model/current/UTI_output_files/test_case/results/packet_rate.rst

    limitations under the License.

-Results
-^^^^^^^
+Packet rate
+^^^^^^^^^^^

+Present here for RECONF test type.

-Value of this entry is a mapping with various test case outputs.
+Value of this entry is a float specifying an aggregate packet rate at which the measurement was performed.
-See results subdirectory for documentation of its entries.
+The reate was discovered as an NDR lower bound, and is expressed in packets per second.

 Version
 ~~~~~~~

-This scalar entry is present since version 0.2.0,
+This scalar entry is present since version 0.3.0,
 last patch update in version 0.3.0.